wayflyer/hosted-capital-reference-app/README.md

-# Wayflyer Embedded Finance Headless SDK reference app
+# Wayflyer Embedded Finance UI SDK reference app

 This is a React Vite app that demonstrates some of the features of [@wayflyer/sdk](https://www.npmjs.com/package/@wayflyer/sdk)

-You can see a live example at [https://sdk-cta-reference-app.vercel.app/](https://sdk-cta-reference-app.vercel.app/)
+You can see a live example at [https://sdk-cta-ui-reference-app.vercel.app/](https://sdk-cta-ui-reference-app.vercel.app/)

 Use the `Select Scenario` button to choose a scenario and see how the UI reacts.
+Use the `Select Theme` button to choose a theme and see how the UI reacts.
+The `partnerDesignId` prop applies a visual theme to the banner.

 ## Quickstart